Keto Carrot Cake with Cream Cheese Frosting

 To make keto carrot cake:

-Preheat oven to 350 degrees.
-Spray two 8" or 9" round cake pans with nonstick cooking spray.
+Preheat the oven to 350 degrees.
+Spray two 8-inch or 9-inch round cake pans with nonstick cooking spray.
 Line the bottom of the cake pans with parchment paper for easy removal.
 Set aside.

 2